Picture this: You’re throwing a party. Your house is full of celebrating guests. Someone says, “I’m getting hungry… Let’s order some pizzas!”

 - Dice up the project into smaller tasks

-- Map these tasks to your team members
+- Decide how you’ll assign those tasks to your team members

 Here’s a closer look: